rubyworks/rulebow/README.md

 **"Logic programming meets the build tool."**

-Fire is a build tool that promotes continuous integration via logic programming.
+Osu is a build tool that promotes continuous integration via logic programming.
 With Fire, the Ruby developer defines rules and state conditions.
 The rules are applied when their state conditions are met.
 Through repetitive and periodic application, this allows a